-While grade school is the best age for this game, with a little help for parents, the younger ones can join in.
-We went through a phase in college where we played this hide-and-go-seek-in-the-dark every weekend, so there is no top age, either.
+While grade school is the best age for this fun outdoor game, with a little help for parents, the younger ones can join in.
+We went through a phase in college where we played hide-and-go-seek-in-the-dark every weekend, so there is no top age, either.
 One person is IT and counts to whatever number the participants agree on, while the others hide.
 Last one found gets to be IT next.
 Flashlights are a fun addition when playing in the dark.

 16. Kick the Can

-Although it’s THE classic, I’ve never played Kick the Can, so forgive me if I summarize these rules incorrectly.
+Although it is THE classic game, I’ve never played Kick the Can, so forgive me if I summarize these rules incorrectly.
 You can find them here.
 The person who is IT has to guard a can while those hiding try to run out and kick it.
 If IT catches a hider, they go to jail.
 The last person out of jail is the next IT.

 17. Michelangelo's Madhouse

 I’ve heard this silly game called by other names.
 Whoever is Michelangelo takes each of the other players by the hands and spins around with them several times before letting them go.
 Each player than freezes as they land.
-This part doesn’t really effect the outcome of the game, so kids can “fall” as silly as they want.
+This part doesn’t really affect the outcome of the game, so kids can “fall” as silly as they want.
 After each statue is set, Michelangelo walks through his madhouse trying to get the other players to laugh without touching them.
 The first to giggle (or if you prefer, the last) is the next Michelangelo.

 18. Mother Says

 Mother says is a bit like Mother May I. However, instead of each player asking permission to move.
 Mother will say something like, “Mother Says each child wearing red may take 2 steps toward me”.
 Or “Mother says each child with brown hair may take two steps back.”
-Just like with Mother May I, you can still see how Mother can cheat for her friends here, but its a little more fair than the original game.
+Just like with Mother May I, you can still see how Mother can cheat for her friends here, but it’s a little fairer than the original game.